Inside: how to rescue your valuable old photos from magnetic albums

 ARCHIVE YOUR OLD PHOTOS

-If you don't want to recreate the album then store the photos in a good photo safe/archival quality photo box.
+If you don't want to recreate the album then store the snapshots in a good photo safe/archival quality photo box.

 DIGITIZE YOUR OLD PHOTOGRAPHS